BBN-Q/QuantumInfo.jl/README.md

 This Julia package contains functions that are convenient for common calculation in quantum information processing.

-Install it with the following command:
+Install it in Julia v0.6 with the following command:

 	  julia> Pkg.add("QuantumInfo")

-For Julia v1.0 use the master branch:
+For Julia v1.0:

-	  (v1.0) pkg> add QuantumInfo#master
+	  (v1.0) pkg> add QuantumInfo

 # Acknowledgements